merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 grep USA ../MISC/GTDB_genomes_and_metagenomes.txt >> HMP_metagenome_assemblies.txt
 ```

-To generate the last file, make a [samples-txt](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/#samplestxt) with the paths to the HMP samples, wherever they are on your computer (we called this file `GTDB_HMP_samples.txt`).
+To generate the last file, make a {% include ARTIFACT name="samples-txt" %} file with the paths to the HMP samples, wherever they are on your computer (we called this file `GTDB_HMP_samples.txt`).
 You will probably also have to change the paths to the HMP assemblies in `GTDB_genomes_and_metagenomes.txt` and all derivative files (if these are not in your current working directory).

 The configuration file for the workflow can be found at `MISC/ecophylo_config.json`.
 It contains the names of each of the input files from the `MISC/` folder.
 You can run the workflow using the following commands: